wonderfan/blockchain/tendermint/router.md

 The querier data type is function type in essence.
 The concrete  implementation provides route match method.
 The input parameter is path and the output result is query type.
 The message service handler is also function type.
 The service handler is matched by the message type URL.

 The launch class has the static methods which can be easily invoked.
 The main body of start method is to create another class instance and run its start method with state hex value.
 The actions are forwarded to the same instance.

+The main problem is how to construct message as well as encoding and decoding.
+There are two paths.
+One path is to pass and encode as json message.
+Another path is to use protocol buffer method.